 Roadway roundup: Closures set for lanes on I-20 in coming days

 AUGUSTA, Ga.
-(WRDW/WAGT) - Weather permitting, crews will set new Savannah River bridge beams on Interstate 20 at the state line, requiring westbound lane closures.
+(WRDW/WAGT) - Weather permitting, crews will set new Savannah River bridge beams on Interstate 20 at the state line this week, requiring westbound lane closures.

-Contractors will shut down the right-hand lane from Exit 1 in South Carolina to the Georgia Welcome Center on the following dates from 8 p.m. to 6 a.m. the next morning:
+Contractors will shut down the right lane from Exit 1 in South Carolina to the Georgia Welcome Center on Monday and Wednesday nights from 8 p.m. to 6 a.m. the next morning.

 Drivers could see single-lane closures on alternate dates during this period.